 The Citizenship channel is about the rights and features of a country's citizens.
 Learn more about topics related to currency, passports and immigration.

 The U.S. census is a headcount of the nation that takes place every 10 years.
-How has it changed over time and what's new for the 2020 census?
+How has it changed over time and what's happening with the 2020 census?

 It's also known as "maternity tourism," and defined as travel to the U.S. for the purpose of having a child on American soil.